This fintech-focused VC firm just closed a $75 million debut fund; backers “came out of the woodwork” – TechCrunch

 TC: But there are benefits to recruiting and getting on the radar or later-stage investors.
 Why eschew it altogether?

 JG: Competition to some extent.
-They don’t want people to know what they’re working on because once you see a competitive seed round, you see a lot of other startups pop up to do the same thing, I also just think there’s not as much upside anymore to announcing, so most founders, when you’re seeing their seed round, it’s because they’re about to raise their Series A. The data you’re seeing in Pitchbook is typically six months [behind].
+They don’t want people to know what they’re working on because once you see a competitive seed round, you see a lot of other startups pop up to do the same thing.
+I also just think there’s not as much upside anymore to announcing, so most founders, when you’re seeing their seed round, it’s because they’re about to raise their Series A. The data you’re seeing in Pitchbook is typically six months [behind].

 TC: Who are your investors?

-SM: We have a lot of individuals — founders of fintech unicorns.
-We have a couple of fintech venture funds, fintech-focused GPs from later-stage funds, a few insurance companies, and a bunch of Wall Street people who help us keep track on that side of the market, as well.
+SM: We have founders of fintech unicorns.
+We have a couple of fintech venture funds, fintech-focused GPs from later-stage funds, a few insurance companies, and Wall Street people who help us keep track on that side of the market, as well.

 JG: We’re also backed by kind of a who’s who of fund of funds that back emerging managers: Cendana, Industry Ventures, Vintage [Investment Partners], Invesco.